shanehoey/mediant/README.md

 **Manage an AudioCodes Mediant device directly from PowerShell**

 The Mediant PowerShell Module enables you to perform basic management functions on a AudioCodes Mediant Device directly from PowerShell.
-This unofficial module manages the device via the Rest API.
+This unofficial module manages the device via the Rest API.<!---->

 ## Notable Features
 * Get Statistics form the Device